Kyle Dumont

 Overview

 GitHub and Gitlab are becoming popular revision control tools, but did you know you can use them to render your circuit designs in the browser?
-This can be extremely helpful for quickly browsing through revisions or sharing your designs with people that might not have otherwise necessary software installed.
+This can be extremely helpful for quickly browsing through revisions or sharing your designs with people who might not have otherwise necessary software installed.

-In this article we will:
+In this article, we will:

 AllSpice render tool